migmm/librarian/README.md

 In some scenarios, you might need to establish many-to-many relationships between entities.
 For this, you can use a junction table (also known as a linking or pivot table).
 In a Spring Data JPA application, you can create entities and repositories to represent this relationship.
 For example, if you have two entities, Book and author, and you want to establish a many-to-many relationship, you can create a junction table book_author:

-    book entity has a @ManyToMany relationship with the book_author entity. author entity also has a @OneToMany relationship with the book_author entity.
+    book entity has a @ManyToMany relationship with the book_author entity. author entity also has a @ManyToMany relationship with the book_author entity.

 ##### Direct Relationship